alibaba/formily/packages/react/docs/guide/concept.md

 Markup Schema mode mainly has the following characteristics:

--Mainly rely on description tags such as SchemaField.String/SchemaField.Array/SchemaField.Object... to express Schema -Each description tag represents a Schema node, which is equivalent to JSON-Schema -SchemaField child nodes cannot insert UI elements at will, because SchemaField will only parse all the Schema description tags of the child nodes, and then convert them into JSON Schema, and finally give it to [RecursionField](/api/components/recursion-field) for rendering, if you want Insert UI elements, you can upload the `x-content` attribute in VoidDield to insert UI elements
+- Mainly rely on description tags such as SchemaField.String/SchemaField.Array/SchemaField.Object... to express Schema
+- Each description tag represents a Schema node, which is equivalent to JSON-Schema
+- SchemaField child nodes cannot insert UI elements at will, because SchemaField will only parse all the Schema description tags of the child nodes, and then convert them into JSON Schema, and finally give it to [RecursionField](/api/components/recursion-field) for rendering, if you want Insert UI elements, you can upload the `x-content` attribute in VoidDield to insert UI elements

 ```tsx
 import React from 'react'